keerthanamurali612/keerthanamurali612/README.md

 - 🌱 I’m currently learning **Reactjs**.

-- :zap: In my free time, I solve problems on Hackerrank, and Leetcode and read tech articles.
+- :zap: In my free time, I solve problems on Hackerrank and read tech articles.

 - 📫 How to reach me **keerthanamurali099@gmail.com**